MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 > Testers added to a distribution group because they're members of an AAD security group won't receive emails when new builds are released.
 If you have users who should receive emails for each release, you should add them directly to the distribution group.

 ## User Download Analytics
 User download analytics allow you to monitor how testers within a distribution group are interacting with a release.
 Total and unique download counts for a release are available both at the top of each distribution group page and on the Release Details page.
 The total download count represents the total number of times the Install button has been clicked by a tester.
 The unique download count represents the number of users that have installed the release.
-For example, if one tester has downloaded a release to two different test devices, this would equal two total downloads and one unique download.
+For example, if one tester has downloaded a release to two different test devices, you'd see two total downloads and one unique download.

 Public distribution groups include only the total download count, and not the unique download count.